esl/MongooseIM/doc/developers-guide/accumulators.md

 # Accumulators

-XMPP stanza processing starts in the `ejabberd_c2s` module, which receives the stanza from a socket.
+XMPP stanza processing starts in the `ejabberd_c2s` module, which receives the stanza from a socket, or in `ejabberd_s2s_in` which receives stanzas from other MIM clusters.
 The stanza is processed and eventually it and/or other messages are sent out, either to the original sender, to another c2s process within the same MongooseIM installation, or to another XMPP server.

-At the beginning of the main processing chain, an accumulator is created containing the stanza and other values.
+At the beginning of the main processing chain an accumulator is created containing the stanza and other values.
-It is then passed through all the stages, until it reaches the end of its life.
+It is then passed through all the stages until it reaches the end of its life.
 Throughout the process it is the very same accumulator; it is therefore possible to store a value in it on one stage of the processing and retrieve the same value later on.

 The main assumption is that whatever the MongooseIM does, it is always triggered by a stanza entering the system, one way or another (with an exeption for REST methods and mongooseimctl, that should have their own methods of creating and processing an accumulator).